paragi/was/README.md

 * express module: HTML static file server module for node
 * WS websocket module for node
 * PHP (so far.
 You can adapt it to a number of mature scripting language that can be run as CGI)
-* A database of your choice.
-I experiment with the nonsql database ArangoDB (Not included this example)
+* Add a database of your choice.
-*  Tested on Wheezy linux as used on the Raspberry PI, which is a Debian warranty.
+Tested on Wheezy linux as used on the Raspberry PI, which is a Debian warranty.
 You can easily adapt it to other platforms.

 ##Status##